Public Companies Sector: Saudi Government Regulations

 The Ministry will work with the public institution to review the application and make a decision within 90 days of receiving it.

-Heading to the High Office:
+Heading to the High Office

 Cabinet Resolution No. 804 states that if the Ministry and the public entity are unable to agree, the entity may bring up the issue with the High Office, providing the Ministry and the Fund’s views on the request along with an explanation of the need and supporting documentation.

-Limitation Requirement of Current Companies:
+Limitation Requirement of Current Companies

+The ruling mandates that public entities list the businesses they created, co-founded or owned stock in within 60 days of the ruling’s effective date.
 This requirement does not impact the companies’ ability to continue operating.
 Until the decision comes regarding the transfer of their ownership to the fund or another entity.

-Businesses Left off the Limitation Requirement:
+Businesses Left off the Limitation Requirement

 The decision exempts several institutions from the requirement of limitations.
 They include the General Authority for Endowments, the General Authority for the Guardianship of the Funds of Minors, the Central Bank of Saudi Arabia, the National Centre for Privatisation, the National Development Fund and its affiliated development funds and banks, and other similar organisations.